yourbasic/api/README.md

 as best I can.
 Take a look, and don't hesitate to open an issue if the purpose of the library is unclear.

+### 2. Tell me what the code does!

+> An API should say what the code *does*.

+If a potential user gets past the README file, and dives into the [fenwick documentation][fenwickDOC], she probably wants the full story.
+Telling it three times is often a good approach.

+First a short sentence stating the purpose of the package.

+    Package fenwick provides a list data structure supporting prefix sums.

+Then a slightly longer explanation.

+    A Fenwick tree, or binary indexed tree, is a space-efficient list data structure that can efficiently update elements and calculate prefix sums in a list of numbers.

+And finally, all the nitty-gritty details for those who intend to acually use the code.

+    Compared to a common array, a Fenwick tree achieves better balance between element update and prefix sum calculation – both operations run in O(log n) time – while using the same amount of memory.
+This is achieved by representing the list as an implicit tree, where the value of each node is the sum of the numbers in that subtree.

+### 3. Don't tell me how it works!

+> If at all possible, an API *shouldn't* reveal any
+> details of the implemenatation.

+Threading and garbage collection in Go are two great examples of interfaces that get this right.
+In general, a Go programmer doesn't have to, and doesn't want to, worry about the intricacies of garbage collection and threading.
+"It just works."

+In the [fenwick documentation][fenwickDOC] I didn't manage to hide the implementation details completely, even though I tried:

+- The data type is called `List`, not `Tree`.
+That's because it *does* the job of a list, even though it's implemented as a tree.
+  I surely got that right.

+- The cheesy stock picture in the README file depicts a list.
+  Perhaps I got that right.

+- The data structure is known as a Fenwick tree, or binary indexed tree.
+  I couldn't change that.
+But it was my decision to include a few implementation details at the very end of the package documentation.
+  Sorry about that.

 #### Stefan Nilsson – [korthaj](https://github.com/korthaj)